 To begin the FTP process, you should be able to find your FTP details in your web hosting control panel.
 You can then use your favourite FTP client to establish a connection with the FTP server and make a transfer request.

 Our Web Hosting service enables you to quickly and easily find your FTP details, allowing you to establish an FTP connection and transfer files.
-Visit our blog to learn more about web hosting and network protocols, such as SSH.
+Get in touch with our team of experts if you'd like to learn more.